 Awards and honors

 And the one on the picture even came with a bag of money.
 When i was given money as a price i donated all of it to my club, cause i think they deserve it to further develope the club and it’s teachers.
 They diddent really seem thankfull for the donation, so i might give the next one to a better cause, but i would rather donate my award money for a good cause than spend them on myself.
 Cause that will just be swallowed by travel expences for my next knowledge expedition.

-So where am i know?
+So where am i now?

 - Im working on bringing Judo Kata to Denmark in a more broadened form and i am currently a certified kata judge in Sweden.

 - I have several black belts, and im not planning on getting more, but rather advancing to higher grades in the future